-Post ICANN60 the review team will prepare its findings, including proposed changes to the charter, if any.
-These findings will be put up for public comment.
-After finalization the report and the recommendations will hopefully by ICANN61 be presented for adoption to the ccNSO and GNSO Councils in accordance with their own procedures.
+Post ICANN60 the Review Team will prepare a report of its findings, which will include proposed changes to the Charter, if any.
+The report and any proposed changes to the Charter will be posted for public comment with the intent of preparing a final report for consideration of both the ccNSO and GNSO Councils by ICANN61.

-Donna Austin and Martin Boyle

 CSC Charter Review Team